grouperenault/fmu_manipulation_toolbox/README.md

 # 🔧 Command Line Interface

-FMU Manipulation Toolbox comes with 2 commands:
+FMU Manipulation Toolbox comes with the following commands:
 - `fmutool`: a versatile analysis and manipulation tool for FMU.
+- `fmutool-gui`: a graphical interface for `fmutool`.
-- `fmucontainer`: group FMUs inside FMU Containers. (see [container/README.md](container/README.md))
+- `fmucontainer`: to combine FMUs inside FMU Containers.
-- `fmusplit: to extract FMUs from a FMU Container.
+- `fmusplit`: to extract FMUs from a FMU Container.
+- (experimental) `datalog2pcap`: to convert log from FMU container to PCAP file.

 # 🚀 API